Whistleblowing

 The Government previously promised to strengthen protection for whistleblowers, “including by updating protection for women who report sexual harassment at work.”

-The Employment Rights Bill amends the list of disclosures qualifying for protection under whistleblowing laws to include sexual harassment.
+The ERA 2025 amends the list of disclosures qualifying for protection under whistleblowing laws to explicitly include sexual harassment.
 Workers who make a disclosure of information about sexual harassment that has occurred, is occurring, or is likely to occur will now be explicitly covered by whistleblowing protections (such as protections from detriment or dismissal), if they have a reasonable belief that their disclosure is in the public interest.

-The change also means that NDAs will not be able to prevent such protected disclosures from being made, something which has been a hot topic in the press for some time.
-Note that this is separate from and in addition to the new measures being introduced under the Victim and Prisoners Act 2024 from 1 October 2025 (see our article here).
+The change also explicitly means that NDAs will not be able to prevent such protected disclosures from being made, something which has been a hot topic in the press for some time.
+Note that this is separate from and in addition to the measures introduced under the Victims and Prisoners Act 2024 from 1 October 2025 (see our article here).

 NDA restrictions

-In a last minute amendment, the Government on 7 July 2025 introduced significant new provisions, which, if passed, will make any provision in an agreement between an employer and a worker void in so far as it purports to prevent the worker from making an allegation or a disclosure of information relating to relevant harassment or discrimination.
+The ERA 2025 will make any provision in an agreement between an employer and a worker void in so far as it purports to prevent the worker from making an allegation or a disclosure of information relating to relevant harassment or discrimination.
+The Government impact assessment, published on 17 July 2025, emphasised that this would only void the part of a contractual provision that seeks to prevent such allegations or disclosure related to harassment or discrimination; the rest of a provision would stand.

 Key points are: